sebbycake/anywhr_data_challenge/README.md

 # anywhr_data_challenge

-Scraping the web for tourist destinations
+Problem Statement: How might we acquire list of all possible tourist destinations in the world?

 # Installation